Richard Lancelyn Green

-Richard Gordon Lancelyn Green (10 July 1953 – 27 March 2004) was a British scholar of Arthur Conan Doyle and Sherlock Holmes, generally considered the world's foremost scholar of these topics.
+Richard Gordon Lancelyn Green (10 July 1953 – 27 March 2004) was a British scholar of Arthur Conan Doyle and Sherlock Holmes, and was generally considered the world's foremost scholar of these topics.

 Background

 Lancelyn Green was born in Bebington, Cheshire, England, the younger son of Roger Lancelyn Green and June, daughter of Sidney Herbert Burdett.
 His father was an author known for his popular adaptations of the Arthurian, Robin Hood and Homeric myths, and his mother was a drama teacher and adjudicator.
-The Lancelyn Green family had been lords of the manor of Poulton-Lancelyn in Cheshire since at least 1093; Randle Greene (sic) had married Elizabeth, daughter and heiress of William Lancelyn, in the reign of Elizabeth I.
+The Lancelyn Green family had been lords of the manor of Poulton-Lancelyn in Cheshire since at least 1093; Randle Greene [sic] had married Elizabeth, daughter and heiress of William Lancelyn, in the reign of Elizabeth I.

 Lancelyn Green attended Bradfield College in Berkshire, and then University College, Oxford, where he earned a degree in English.

-After leaving college, he travelled extensively, throughout Europe, India and South-east Asia.
+After leaving university, he travelled extensively, throughout Europe, India and South-east Asia.